colyseus/docs/docs/best-practices/overview.md

     - Custom getters and setters methods can be implemented, as long as you don't have game logic in them.
 - Your game logic should be handled by other structures, such as:
     - See how to use the [Command Pattern](/best-practices/command-pattern/).
-    - An Entity-Component System WE NEED ONE THAT WORKS WELL WITH COLYSEUS PLEASE HELP
+    - An Entity-Component System.
+We currently lack an ECS package that works well with Colyseus, some work [has started trying to combine ECSY with @colyseus/schema](http://github.com/endel/ecs).